 Low lights.
-Warm, delicious food.
-A cozy atmosphere that’ll make you want to linger for hours.
+Delicious food.
+A cushy atmosphere that’ll make you want to linger for hours.
 It’s all so cliche but oh so true.
 If you’re looking for a romantic night out, those are the essential ingredients.
 Oh, and the right person to join you doesn’t hurt either.
+Check out this list with some of the most romantic restaurants in Los Angeles, handily displayed in alphabetical order.

 Ado - Venice